Links

 Reboot the device hosting your Hyper-V environment to complete the re-enablement of this feature.

 In this blog post, you learned how to fix your Hyper-V virtual switches if they broke during the Windows 11 version 22H2 feature update.
 I hope this can help others, so they don’t have to spend time investigating this issue.
 That’s it, folks.
 Happy fixing!
-If you have any questions regarding this topic, please feel free to reach out to us.
+If you have any questions regarding this topic, please feel free to reach out to me.